EgShes/posts/posts/docker_compose_environments/POST.md

     image: adminer
 ```

-The merged services are the following:
+The merged services are as follows:
 ```bash
 $ docker-compose -f docker-compose.dev.yml config